Hamax Caress (Frame Mount)

 Starting at the top, the shoulder straps easily adjust by simply sliding the lever on the back of the seat up or down.
 Quick and easy, the straps can be adjusted even when the child is seated.
 The seat also has a recessed pocket to prevent the helmet from being pushed forward on a child’s face.
 When the straps are in the lowest position, the helmet pocket is reduced, but manageable as our 12-month tested had just enough room.

 For added comfort, the upper portion of the straps are encompassed soft and slightly tacky foam to prevent the straps from sliding off the shoulders.
 The safety buckle does take time to adjust to, but its unique one-handed safety buckle allow you one free hand to hold the bike.
 To release the buckle, you must press down exactly on the center of the button, not too high, too low or on one side or the other.
 After a couple days, we quickly got used to the buckle, while our child testers never came close and gave up trying.

 In addition to adjusting the height of the shoulder straps, each strap can can be tighten individually by pulling down on the nylon strap.
 To lengthen the straps, simply push up on the red horizontal button on the straps upper buckle.

 Mounting and Centering

-Mounting the frame-mounted bracket is quick and easy.
+Mounting the frame-mounted bracket of the Hamax Caress is quick and easy.
 The mount comes apart into two main piece that wrap around the seat tube of the bike and clamp together with four hex bolts.
 The back mounting bracket is very thin and could potentially be mounted behind any wires on the seat tube as shown in the user manual screenshot below.
 The mount also lock has a lock that locks the seat to the mount.

 To mount the seat, simply place the end of the mounting arms into the top of the brackets.
 When properly inserted, two green safety tabs will protrude through the bracket.
 To release, simply push on group of eight circles on the face of the mount.